Buenaventura Durruti: Trade union activism

 In 1910, Durruti began his apprenticeship under the tutelage of Melchor Martínez, a master mechanic and a local leader of the Spanish Socialist Workers' Party (PSOE).
 Martínez oversaw Durruti's development as both a mechanic and as a socialist; during this period, Durruti stopped attending church and other religious events, which earned him a bad reputation among the city's Catholic population.
 After two years, Martínez informed Durruti that he had nothing left to teach him and pressed him to move on.
 He spent the subsequent year at a workshop that assembled machines for mineral processing, after which he qualified as a lathe operator.
 In April 1913, Durruti joined the Metalworkers' Union of the Unión General de Trabajadores (UGT) and became a prominent local union organiser.
-Like other workers in his union, Durruti came under the tutelage of the Leonese socialist theoretician Iglesias Munís, but before long became impatient and dissilusioned with the socialist party leadership.
+Like other workers in his union, Durruti came under the tutelage of the Leonese socialist theoretician Iglesias Munís, but before long became impatient and disillusioned with the socialist party leadership.
 Durruti came to reject electoral politics in favour of revolutionary socialism, which caused tension between him and the party leadership; during this time, he would often remark that "socialism is either active or isn't socialism".

 Following the outbreak of World War I, Spanish neutrality enabled the country to experience an economic boom.
 As his workshop was unable to keep up with demand, Durruti was dispatched to Matallana, where he would oversee the installation of mineral processors on-site.
 A few days after arriving, the Asturian miners went on strike in protest against workplace bullying by one of the engineers, demanding he be dismissed.
 Durruti led his team of mechanics in a solidarity action, refusing to assemble any machinery until the miners' demands were met.
 This forced the management to concede to the workers demands.
 Impressed by his conduct, Durruti's name quickly spread among miners in Asturias, who referred to him as the "big one".
 After he finished his job and returned to León, he was reprimanded for joining the strike by both his boss and his union leaders; Martínez urged him to leave León or else face persecution by the Civil Guard.
 His father secured him a new job as a mechanic for the Northern Railway Company (CCHNE).
 Following a nationwide general strike by the UGT in August 1917, the CCHNE fired its entire workforce, breaking the power of the railroad workers' union.
+During the strike, Durruti carried out acts of sabotage, which drew the attention of the police.
 In an attempt to regain its position, the UGT expelled many of its more revolutionary young members, including Durruti, who was finally forced to leave León.
-Wanted for conscription evasion, Durruti fled to Xixón, where sympathetic Asturian miners facilitated his escape to France in December 1917.
+Wanted for conscription evasion, Durruti fled to Gijón, where sympathetic Asturian miners facilitated his escape to France in December 1917.